rebeccaskinner/effective-haskell.com/site/solutions/chapter2/maps-and-folds.md

 exercise-id: 4
 name: Maps and Folds
 summary: "
-The fourth exercise in chapter 2
+In this exercise you'll work on building a better intution for when to use different higher order functions, like map, foldl, and foldr.
 "
 ---

 ### Maps and Folds

-Think about the following two lines of code that use `finalmap` and `foldr`.
+Think about the following two lines of code that use `map` and `foldr`.
 When might they do the same thing?
 When might they differ?
 How might that change if you used `foldl` instead of `foldr`?